x4b1/racers/docs/application.md

 ## Requests

 The requests that gets the command must be DTOs of non domain values, like primitive values or Application/Service values.
-Then the command will be responsible to build the domain types.
+Then the command will be responsible to build the domain id.

 ## Repositories